Skip to content

 Step 2: Choose Reporting Templates

 The quickest way to get started with interactive reporting is to work with pre-built templates created by domain experts.
-Typically, these templates incorporate best practices for design as well as performance monitoring, and they’re explicitly designed to handle the most common reporting needs.
-Find the models that look and function the way you want.
-You can also consider building customized reports from the ground up.
+Typically, these templates incorporate best practices for design as well as metric selection and performance monitoring, designed to handle the most common reporting needs of your industry.
+Find the models that look and function the way you want to identify a starting point, and tailor it from there.
+For those with more unique reporting requirements, consider building customized reports from the ground up.

 Step 3: Select the Dimensions

 Multi-dimensional reporting provides a highly interactive experience for users.
-Start by selecting the various dimensions that will be available to users, such as year, month, entity, or product line, for example.
-That lets users quickly switch up the information they’re viewing.
+Start by choosing the various dimensions (qualitative attributes) that will be available to users, such as time period, country, entity, or product line.
+This allows users to quickly adjust the information they’re viewing to analyze different data slices.
 The key is to choose the most important dimensions for decision makers, particularly those that enable comparisons between adjacent periods, business units, product lines, or sales channels.

 Step 4: Create Multiple Points of View

 Much like dimensions, users should be able to view the same information in multiple different contexts.
-For instance, the section of the report that tracks net sales can indicate how those sales compare to the current budget or the previous year.
-The ability to reframe information in various contexts quickly and easily is one of the most powerful features of an interactive EPM report.
+For example, the section of the report that tracks net sales can indicate how those sales compare to the current budget or the previous year.
+Being able to quickly give information new context is one of the most powerful features of an interactive EPM report.

 Step 5: Highlight Information in Tiles

-Tiles are bold blocks of information that combine all the details necessary to understand a single key performance indicator like Gross Margin Percentage, Net Profit, or Working Capital.
-Tiles function as a graphical highlight, calling attention to essential information that gives decision makers an immediate and powerful perspective on organizational performance.
+Tiles are bold blocks of information that combine all the necessary details to understand a single KPI like Gross Margin Percentage, Net Profit, or Working Capital.
+The point of tiles is to put essential information front and center, so that decision makers always have a perspective into organizational performance and what’s affecting it.

 Step 6: Drill Into the Data

-Unlike static reports that only display a snapshot of information, dynamic reports and dashboards can present a wide range of information in one place.
-Moreover, they’re constantly updated as new information becomes available.
+Unlike static reports, which only report a snapshot in time before they become out of date, dynamic EPM reports present a wide range of information in one place, constantly updated as new data becomes available.
 On the surface, they condense a lot of information into a digestible format.
 Underneath that surface, however, is a vast amount of data that went into calculating specific metrics.
 With dynamic reporting, users in your company have an entry point from which they can explore virtually any aspect of performance.
-Ideally, your reporting tools should make that exploration process as simple and intuitive as possible.
+Ideally, your EPM reporting tools should make that exploration process as simple and intuitive as possible.

 Download Now